 If you file for social security disability benefits or Supplemental Security Income (SSI) and your claim is denied, you may have questions about how you can proceed.
-Read on to learn what you can do if your claim is denied.
-Handling a Denied Claim If you apply for disability benefits and your claim is denied, […]Learn More
+Here some of the next steps you can take and some of the options you still have available to you.
+Supplemental Security Income (SSI) and Social Security Disability […]Learn More

 The Social Security Disability Insurance (SSDI) benefits program was created for the purpose of supplying people with disabilities — whether temporary or permanent — with a source of income while they are unable to work.
 How do I qualify for SSDI?
 In order to qualify for the reception of SSDI benefits, an individual has to meet certain eligibility requirements.
 At the baseline, applicants […]Learn More

 The Social Security disability insurance (SSDI) program provides compensation to workers’ who are no longer able to perform their job duties because of an injury.
 If you are out of work because of an injury, you may be wondering if you qualify for Social Security disability.
 Not all job-disrupting injuries qualify workers for SSDI benefits — you […]Learn More